nus-cs2103-AY1718S1/addressbook-level4/collated/main/junming403.md

     /**
-     * Edit the address, all lessons with the edited address is updated with a new given address.
+     * Edit the location, all lessons with the edited location is updated with a new given location.
      */
     private CommandResult executeEditLocation(Location addressToEdit) throws CommandException {
         model.updateFilteredLessonList(PREDICATE_SHOW_ALL_LESSONS);